rsalmei/alive-progress/README.md

 This is a major breakthrough in `alive-progress`!
 <br>I took 1 year developing it, and I'm very proud of what I've accomplished \o/

-- now there's complete support for Emojis 🤩 and exotic Unicode chars in general, which required MAJOR refactoring deep within the project, giving rise to what I called **Cells Architecture** => now all internal components use and generate streams of cells instead of chars, and correctly interprets grapheme clusters — it has enabled to render complex multi-chars symbols as if they were one, thus making them work on any spinners, bars, texts, borders, backgrounds, everything!!! there's even support for wide chars, which are represented with any number of chars, including one, but take two spaces on screen!! pretty advanced stuff 🤓
+- now there's complete support for Emojis 🤩 and exotic Unicode chars in general, which required MAJOR refactoring deep within the project, giving rise to what I called "**Cell Architecture**" => now all internal components use and generate streams of cells instead of chars, and correctly interprets grapheme clusters — it has enabled to render complex multi-chars symbols as if they were one, thus making them work on any spinners, bars, texts, borders, backgrounds, everything!!! there's even support for wide chars, which are represented with any number of chars, including one, but take two spaces on screen!! pretty advanced stuff 🤓
 - new super cool spinner compiler and runner, which generates complete animations ahead-of-time, and play these ready-to-go animations seamlessly, with no overhead at all! 🚀
 - the spinner compiler also includes advanced extra commands to generate and modify animations, like reshape, replace, transpose, or randomize the animation cycles!
 - new powerful and polished `.check()` tools, that compile and beautifully render all frames from all animation cycles of spinners and bars! they can even include complete frame data, internal codepoints and even their animations! 👏